scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 #### Default Hop Field MAC Algorithm

 The algorithm used to compute the Hop Field MAC is an AS-specific choice.
-The operator of an AS can freely choose any MAC algorithm without outside coordination.
-However, the control service and routers of the AS do need to agree on the algorithm used.
-All control service and router implementations MUST support the Default Hop Field MAC algorithm described below.
+The operator of an AS can freely choose any MAC algorithm and the control service and routers of the AS do need to agree on the algorithm used, but all implementations MUST support the Default Hop Field MAC algorithm described below.

-The default MAC algorithm is AES-CMAC ({{RFC4493}}) truncated to 48-bits, computed over the Info Field and the first 6 bytes of the Hop Field, with flags and reserved fields zeroed out.
+The default MAC algorithm is AES-CMAC ({{RFC4493}}) truncated to 48-bits, computed over the Info Field and the first 6 bytes of the Hop Field with flags and reserved fields zeroed out.
 The input is padded to 16 bytes.
 The _first_ 6 bytes of the AES-CMAC output are used as resulting Hop Field MAC.

 {{figure-18}} below shows the layout of the input data to calculate the Hop Field MAC.

 ~~~~